MohamedSquare/CLICK-BC-RPi/README.md

-# CLICK BC Github Training m
+# CLICK BC Github Training mo
 DONT PUSH REAL CODE HERE.
 THIS IS TRAINING GROUNDS.
 # How do I clone?
 Make sure to add your id_rsa.pub (public rsa key) to your git account otherwise this will not work!!!!